-HESA data collected in January 2013 about our 2012 graduates showed that 100% of Swansea's Computer Science graduates were in full-time employment or further study within six months of graduation.
-Computer Science at Swansea is 7th in the UK for "Graduate Prospects" - the 2014 Times Good University Guide.
+HESA data collected in January 2014 about our 2013 graduates showed that 100% of Swansea's Computer Science graduates were in full-time employment or further study within six months of graduation.
+Swansea has achieved 100% two years running.
+Computer Science at Swansea is 6th in the UK for "Graduate Prospects" - the 2015 Times Good University Guide (7th in 2014).

 Some example job titles from the surveys are: